MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 ## Installation

-Warning !
 The macro will certainly not work after its installation, you will then have to make some modifications in order to make it functional and to adapt it to your needs.
 But do not be discouraged, it is much simpler than it seems.

 1. Copy the code below or access it from [WildShape.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/WildShape.js) :